dmitrykologrivko/nestjs-boilerplate/packages/core/docs/application-services.md

 ##### Retrieve operation

 You can extend `RetrieveInput` class to provide your own implementation of input DTO for the retrieve operation.
-The default retrieve output is Entity DTO class but you can customize this by providing another DTO class that extends `BaseEntityDto` class.
+The default retrieve output is Entity DTO class, but you can customize this by providing another DTO class that extends `BaseEntityDto` class.

-Mapping Entity -> Entity DTO happens automatically by using `ClassTransformer` util but you can override `mapRetrieveOutput` method to have custom mapping logic.
+Mapping Entity -> Entity DTO happens automatically by using `ClassTransformer` util, but you can override `mapRetrieveOutput` method to have custom mapping logic.

 Do not forget to provide class type of output DTO in CRUD service options as `retrieveOutputCls` parameter.